Smoothing Slot Attention Iterations and Recurrences: Introduction

-To the best of our knowledge, all works on SA and its variants confront these facts but have not acknowledged the implied issues, as shown in \Cref{fig:teaser}: (\textit{i1}) \textit{Query cold-start} in SA iterations.
-For an image or video's first frame, the cold-start queries lack scene-specific information.
-Although three SA iterations can gradually refine these uninformative queries into useful slots, such aggregation would not work as good as that with informative queries. (\textit{i2}) \textit{Transform homogeneity} in SA recurrences.
-For video frames, the first frame's queries are cold-start while non-first frames' are much more informative.
-These differing conditions impose different requirements on the aggregation transforms, thus such homogeneous transforms would not work as good as those adapted to informative-different queries.
+As shown in \Cref{fig:teaser}, to the best of our knowledge, all OCL methods based on SA and its variants confront these two issues. (\textit{i1}) \textit{Query cold-start} in SA iterations: For image or video's first frame, cold-start queries lack scene-specific information.
+The intrinsic cold-start queries hinder precise aggregation on image or video's first frame. (\textit{i2}) \textit{Transform homogeneity} in SA recurrences: For video frames, unlike the first frame, non-first frames' queries are much more informative, imposing different requirements on the aggregation transforms.
+The mainstream homogeneous transforms cannot adapt to such information gap.

-Our solutions are straightforward.
-We propose \textit{SmoothSA}, which smooths SA iterations on the image or video's first frame by preheating the queries, and smooths SA recurrences across video's first and non-first frames by differentiating the transforms: (\textit{s1}) A tiny module \textit{preheats} the cold-start queries using rich information from input features.
-It is trained by predicting current slots through self-distillation within the OCL model. (\textit{s2}) Different aggregation transforms handle video's first and non-first frames respectively.
-This is realized by simply employing three SA iterations on the first frame while only one on each non-first frame.
+Our solution \textit{SmoothSA} is straightforward. (\textit{s1}) Smoothing SA iterations on image or video's first frame: A tiny module \textit{preheats} queries using input-feature information.
+It is trained by approximating current slots from queries, by self-distillation inside the OCL model. (\textit{s2}) smoothing SA recurrences across video's first and non-first frames: Different aggregation transforms handle video's first and non-first frames respectively.
+It is realized by applying full iterations on the first frame while one on each non-first frame.

-Briefly, our contributions are: (\textit{c1}) for the first time addressing the query cold-start issue in SA iterations on the image and video's first frame; (\textit{c2}) for the first time addressing the transform homogeneity issue in SA recurrences across the video' first and non-first frames; (\textit{c3}) new state-of-the-art on image and video OCL benchmarks; (\textit{c4}) consistent performance boosts on downstream advanced vision tasks.
+Briefly, our contributions are: (\textit{c1}) for the first time addressing the query cold-start issue in SA iterations on image and video's first frame; (\textit{c2}) for the first time addressing the transform homogeneity issue in SA recurrences across the first and non-first frames; (\textit{c3}) new state-of-the-art on both image and video OCL benchmarks; (\textit{c4}) consistent performance boosts on downstream advanced vision tasks.